-They were both really good, but my husband actually preferred the ones made with pumpkin pie spice (I thought it was a toss-up).
-It’s a tasty experiment and a good way to use up the pumpkin pie spice that will be sitting around unused all year long!
+They were both really good, but we actually preferred the ones made with pumpkin pie spice.
+It’s a tasty experiment and a good way to use up the pumpkin pie spice that might otherwise be sitting around unused all year long.

 I found that I could put a few balls of dough in the cinnamon/sugar mixture and then shake the whole bowl around to coat them all at once.
 It was faster and easier!